 - The ‘reconstruction’ folder contains a txt file with the translated text;

 - The ‘metadata’ file contains details about the initial file.

-Figure 9.
-Get attachment IDs from the email metadata.
+Figure 9, receives the email ID from the previous app and provides the attachment IDs from the email metadata.

 We had originally wanted to run this hackathon in a more traditional, face-to-face format at our Cluj office.
 However, due to current circumstances requiring us to work remotely, we had to be flexible.
 On the day of the hackathon, the four developers and a business analyst from Endava joined the two solution architects from Microsoft on the Teams video conference call (see Figure 12).
 The customer was also invited to join the event kick-off and the wrap-up meeting.